 - The export of computer, application, and contract data from FlexNet Manager Suite into ServiceNow (purple arrow).
 For details, see Process for Exports from FlexNet Manager Suite to ServiceNow. - The export of computer and contract data from ServiceNow for import into FlexNet Manager Suite (gold arrows).
-For details, see Process for Exports from ServiceNow to FlexNet Manager Suite.
+For details, see Process for Exports from ServiceNow to Process for Exports from FlexNet Manager Suite to ServiceNow.

-The following are requirements for integrating FlexNet Manager Suite release 2021 R1 and ServiceNow.
+The following are requirements for integrating FlexNet Manager Suite release 2022 R1 and ServiceNow.
 At a high level, you need:

-- A functional implementation of FlexNet Manager Suite - An operational ServiceNow instance - Installation of the ServiceNow integration application - A ServiceNow integration account user with x\fls\flexera\fnms.admin role assigned
+- A functional implementation of FlexNet Manager Suite - · An operational ServiceNow instance - Installation of the ServiceNow integration application - A ServiceNow integration account user with x_fls_flexera_fnms.admin role assigned